-Delegates finalized a first round of deliberations at the first meeting of the Intergovernmental Negotiating Committee (INC-1) to develop an international legally binding instrument (ILBI) on plastic pollution, including in the marine environment.
+Delegates worked to finalize an initial consideration of elements to be included in a future treaty at the first meeting of the Intergovernmental Negotiating Committee (INC-1) to develop an international legally binding instrument (ILBI) on plastic pollution, including in the marine environment.

 Want to dive deeper?
 Read the full Earth Negotiations Bulletin daily report.

 Guided by INC Chair Gustavo Meza-Cuadra, Peru, delegates made rapid progress, addressing additional potential elements to be including in the future ILBI, including on:

 - support for monitoring and evaluation of progress in, and effectiveness of implementation and national reporting;

 - other aspects, including scientific and technical cooperation and coordination, research and awareness raising;

 - final provisions.

 On monitoring, reporting, and evaluation, several delegations made concrete proposals highlighting their preference for, among others, non-burdensome reporting requirements on national actions addressing plastic pollution.
 A few were reticent, noting that it was premature to discuss these requirements without having a concrete idea of the obligations to be imposed on parties to the ILBI.